mek32390/origin-blog/.github/ISSUE_TEMPLATE/test.md

+---
+name: Test report
+about: Create a report to help us improve

+---

 # QA/Testing Issue Instructions
 When a Test Case from our [Origin DApp Testing & QA Spreadsheet](https://goo.gl/251wLY) fails or does not produce the expected result, use this Issue Template so we can **can fix it as quickly as possible**.